ethereum/act/doc/src/language.md

 ## Multiple contracts

 Act supports defining multiple contracts in the same file.
-State variables can have contracts types and they can be initialized by calling the corresponding constructor.
+State variables can have contract types and they can be initialized by calling the corresponding constructor.
 The state variables of some contract can be accessed using dot notation `.`.